RION vs. Other Formats

 The fact that Protobuf is not fully self describing makes it unsuitable as a network protocol message format (although you could route Protobuf messages inside other types of messages).
 That a data format is self describing also means that it is possible to convert a file of these formats to a textual format (JSON is alread textual) to see what is actually stored in the file.

-RION supports several levels of self describing messages.
+In the future, RION will support several levels of self describing messages.
 At the most describing level RION can embed schema or class names (Complex Type Ids) inside objects, arrays or tables.
 This takes up more space of course.
 You can also just embed a short schema / class id in terms of a shorter number or textual code, and then translate that when reading the RION message.
+However, a Schema / Class ID field has not yet been specified.

-Schema / class names are optional.
-You can also just serialize objects with key,value pairs like JSON.
+Schema / class names are in any case optional as far as RION is concerned.
+You can also just serialize objects with key + value pairs like JSON.
 RION supports that too.
 In fact, CBOR, MessagePack and JSON support this level of self describing messages too.
 A tiny difference is that RION keeps the data type when sending NULL values (e.g. a null int-64 or a null UTF-8 text).
 Both CBOR, MessagePack and JSON loses the type when transferring NULL values.
 A null has no type. (but as said - his is not a big thing).

 RION also supports a compact level of objects where property names are left out.
 This is very similar to how RION tables work, where the property names of objects are only listed once.
 The compact level of objects and tables makes RION very similar to how Protobuf looks encoded.
 Consequently, this encoding mode also matches Protobuf's performance (faster writes but slower reads than Protobuf).
 Even if these compact objects do not contain any property names, they are still self describing enough that you can see where fields start and end, plus their data type, without an external schema.
 You cannot do that with Protobuf (as far as we know).

-RION has support for expressing cyclic references between objects.
-At this point this support is not 100% finalized.
+RION will eventually get support for expressing cyclic references between objects.
+At this point support for object references is not finalized.

 RION is designed to function as a network message format (among other things) for the IAP network protocol.
 One feature we plan to build into IAP is caching of data related to the IAP connection.
 For instance, a web server could ask a client to cache a file.
 Or, an API server could ask a client to cache some data (e.g. a service status) which it returns often.
 Later in the session the server can then refer to this cached file (any RION field, actually) as part of a new message it sends.